Date Posted: December 18, 2019

 Nature and Scope of Job Role:

 Little Mountain Neighbourhood House Society is seeking a Child and Youth Facilitator for its Children and Youth Department.
 This position works collaboratively within the child and youth team to provide exceptional youth-led after school programming opportunities.
 Based on a tri-mentorship structure, you will design, plan, and deliver responsive social, recreational, and academically-based programs.
 They are responsible for literacy-based programs that foster a positive environment within child and youth programming.
 They encourage and promote a supportive environment for at-risk children and youth to address barriers they may be experiencing in the Riley Park and Sunset area.
-This position is 15-20hrs/wk role for the School’s Out After-School Program at 5 elementary schools (Monday - Friday, 2:30 - 5:30 PM).
+The Child and Youth Facilitator position is 15-20hrs/wk role for the School’s Out After-School Program at 5 elementary schools (Monday - Friday, 2:30 - 5:30 PM).

 The Schools Out “Literacy Leaders” Program is an after-school program for 5 elementary school students in grades 1-3 (ages 4 - 7 years old).
 The program aims to support 120 children from Wolfe, Brock, David Livingstone, Mackenzie, and Simon Fraser Elementary Schools to build healthy relationships with 20 peer mentors - older high school students from Tupper and John Oliver Secondary Schools.
 Participants will be engaged in social emotional learning and community engagement activities with an emphasis on building resilience, leadership, empowerment, and creating a sense of belonging.
 By supporting children's health and well-being, the program will provide positive after-school activities that explore: child rights, storytelling, academic, social, and physical literacy, including outdoor play.